Are Hydrangeas Toxic to My Dog?

 Of course, there are times when your pup may be outside beyond the confines of your property, and there may be toxic plants like hydrangeas out in the world.
 Cue that Cotswolds cottage scene and your dog’s luscious mane blowing in the breeze.

-For these outdoor adventures, you can work on training your dog to respond to a leave it
+For these outdoor adventures, you can work on training your dog to respond to a ‘leave it’

 cue so that if you encounter plants or other dangerous objects outside of your home, you can quickly redirect your pup to safer activities.
 It is also always a good idea to keep your dog on the lead when you‘re exploring new places.
-This will allow you to scout out any possible dangers to your pup and guide them to safer spots.
-While some parks may allow dogs to be off the lead, it‘s best to keep your dog on its lead unless youre sure they can safely navigate the area without major risks to themselves, other dogs and/or other people.
+This will allow you to scout out any possible dangers to your pup and guide them to safer spotsopens in a new tab.
+While some parks may allow dogs to be off the lead, it‘s best to keep your dog on its leadopens in a new tab unless you’re sure they can safely navigate the area without major risks to themselves, other dogs and/or other people.

 The bottom line: are hydrangeas poisonous to dogs?